May 29, 2020 by John Fernandez

-Symptoms associated with this virus have included fever, cough, chills and trouble breathing.
-Pneumonia is an infection that inflames the air sacs in one or both lungs.
-The sacs could fill with fluid, which causes cough with phlegm or pus.
+The most common symptoms associated with this virus have included fever, tiredness and cough.
+Some patients have aches and pains, nasal congestion, runny noses, sore throat and diarrhea.
+The majority of cases involve mild symptoms.
+The most severe cases present conditions similar to pneumonia, which is an infection that inflames the air sacs in one or both lungs.
+The more serious cases involve trouble breathing.
 The incubation period — or the time elapsed between exposure and when symptoms first become apparent — for COVID-19 is between 2 to 14 days.

 South Florida healthcare professionals are preparing for any possible outbreak.